noahgaertner/noahgaertner/README.md

 - 👋 Hi, I’m Noah Gaertner (@noahgaertner)
-- 🎓 I'm currently a Sophomore in Electrical and Computer Engineering at Carnegie Mellon
+- 🎓 I'm currently a Junior in Electrical and Computer Engineering at Carnegie Mellon
    - 🧠 I've taken the following relevant courses:

       - 18-100 Introduction to Electrical and Computer Engineering